homeisfar/LinuxDir2HTML/README.md

     python3 -m pip install --user linuxdir2html
 ### Basic
-Just download this repository and run the linuxdir2html.py file directly.
+There are no external dependencies, so the file linuxdir2html.py could be downloaded and run directly.

 ## Usage
 The program takes two mandatory arguments, the directory to be indexed and the output file name without the extension.
 So: